databricks/lilac/docs/datasets/dataset_concepts.md

 #### Step 1: Compute an embedding index

-Before we can apply conceptual search, we first must compute an embedding index for a field we want to search over.
+Before we can use conceptual search, we first must compute an embedding index for the field of interest.
 See [Embeddings](../embeddings/embeddings.md) for details on choosing an embedding.

 > **_IMPORTANT:_** Embedding indexes can be expensive to compute, however this is a one-time task
-> and enables you to search by _any_ concept once it's computed.
+> and enables you to search by any concept once it's computed.

 We can compute an embedding index with one of two approaches:

-##### From the search box
+##### 1a.
+From the search box

 From the search box, we can choose a column and an embedding.
 Then we can click the blue gear icon to compute the index!

 <img src="../_static/dataset/dataset_search_compute.png"></img>

-##### From the schema
+##### 1b.
+From the schema

 From the schema, we can choose the field's hamburger menu to click "Compute Embedding".